dmerz75/emolsion/README.md

 ## Analysis: Compile histograms.
+From the five positions described above, multiple indentation trajectories were acquired.
+Getting meaningful information about the fracturing patterns and breaking methods would prove quite difficult if the force-indentation curves were all we had.

 Figure of Force-Indentation by position:
 <!-- ![Figure of Force-Indentation by position](https://github.com/dmerz75/emolsion/blob/master/fig/forceextensiondoz1thru5.png) -->
 <img src="https://github.com/dmerz75/emolsion/blob/master/fig/forceextensiondoz1thru5.png" width=950>

+Instead, by evaluating each force-indentation curve by the first and critical breaking points, corroborated by analysis of the loss of contacts, we identify the exact points at which the cantilever disrupts the microtubule's lattice, initially and critically.

 Figure of the first and critical breaking forces:
 <!-- ![Figure of the first and critical breaking forces](https://github.com/dmerz75/emolsion/blob/master/fig/doz3firstcritbreak.png {width=400px height=800px}) -->
 <img src="https://github.com/dmerz75/emolsion/blob/master/fig/doz3firstcritbreak.png" height=800>

+By collecting the first and critical breaking forces, statistics and histograms of the forces required at each break reveal the position dependence of severing by katanin or the corresponding cantilever.
 Histogram of preliminary/example results:
 <!-- ![Histogram of the example results](https://github.com/dmerz75/emolsion/blob/master/fig/examplehistogram.png {width=800px height=400px}) -->
 <img src="https://github.com/dmerz75/emolsion/blob/master/fig/examplehistogram.png" width=950>